Latest Ethereum Classic (ETC) News Update

 1. Olympia Upgrade Mainnet Activation (End of 2026)

-Overview: The Olympia upgrade is a major protocol overhaul defined by four Ethereum Classic Improvement Proposals (ECIPs).
-Its core features include activating EIP-1559 to burn a portion of transaction fees, redirecting those fees to a new on-chain treasury, and establishing a decentralized autonomous organization (DAO) for protocol governance and funding.
-According to a development update from Ethereum Classic DAO on 7 April 2026, the upgrade is built and the governance layer is live on the Mordor testnet.
-The target for mainnet activation is the end of 2026.
+Overview: The Olympia Upgrade is a major protocol overhaul defined by four Ethereum Classic Improvement Proposals (ECIPs).
+Its core features include activating EIP-1559 to burn a portion of transaction fees, redirecting another portion to an immutable on-chain treasury, and establishing a decentralized autonomous organization (DAO) for protocol governance (Ethereum Classic DAO).
+This creates a self-funding mechanism for ecosystem development.
+As of April 2026, the upgrade was built into three ETC clients and was live on the Mordor testnet, with a mainnet activation target set for the end of 2026 (Ethereum Classic DAO).

-Overview: Ethereum Classic employs a "5M20" monetary policy, reducing block rewards by 20% approximately every 5 million blocks, an event colloquially called a "fifthening."
-The next reduction is expected between August and October 2026, lowering rewards from 2.048 ETC to 1.6384 ETC per block (CoinMarketCap).
+Overview: Ethereum Classic employs a "fifthening" monetary policy, reducing block rewards by 20% approximately every 2.5 years (or every 5 million blocks).
+The next reduction is expected between August and October 2026, lowering the reward from 2.048 ETC to 1.6384 ETC per block (CoinMarketCap).
+This event is programmed into the protocol and is not subject to a community vote.

-What this means: This is bullish for ETC because it programmatically decreases the rate of new supply, increasing scarcity if demand holds steady.
-It's bearish for miner profitability, which could pressure network hash rate if transaction fees don't compensate, posing a security risk.
+What this means: This is neutral to bullish for $ETC because it predictably reduces the rate of new supply, increasing scarcity if demand remains steady.
+It could positively influence investor sentiment.
+The bearish angle is that reduced mining rewards might lower miner incentives, potentially impacting network hash rate and security if transaction fees don't compensate.

 Conclusion